I don’t have experience. How do I even start?

-What exactly does the newsroom recruitment process involve?
+What exactly does the recruitment process involve?

-All recruits start with basics, but you will be able to focus your later projects to an area of our news coverage that mosts interests you: news, culture, sports or opinion.
+You complete practice assignments that cover journalism basics and give you experience with interviews, research, AP style and more.
+All recruits start with basics, but you will focus your later projects to an area of our news coverage that mosts interests you: news, culture, sports or opinion.

 Do I have to be a journalism student?

 No. Our mission is to offer experience to any UGA student who wants it.
 Many of our successful alumni have come out of Terry, SPIA and Franklin.
 Our only stipulation is that you are currently enrolled.

 What if I have experience from high school or a college I transferred from?

 Complete the recruitment interest form and a member of our team will contact you about the best place for you to start.

 I want to join — but I hate writing!
 Is there something else I can do?

 Yes.
 We train designers, photographers, videographers, social media editors, digital producers and more.
 You go through the basics to learn about news writing, AP style and journalism ethics, but then you can move into other areas of the newsroom.